All-Natural Homemade Dog Shampoo Recipe

 Some people may choose to make homemade dog shampoo in an effort to save money, and others may want to live a chemical-free life.
 However, like me, most people consider homemade dog wash because their dog has sensitive skin.

 I was noticing that my fourteen-year-old chocolate Labrador Retriever's skin was getting more sensitive and dry as he got older.
 Since I bathe my dogs frequently in an attempt to avoid chemical flea treatments, I had to find a dog wash that helped soothe my older dog's skin.

-I had purchased oatmeal shampoos from the store, but realized I could probably make my own oatmeal shampoos for a fraction of the cost.
-The store bought brands also had chemicals in them and for months I have been working on reducing the amount of chemicals in my home by making homemade cleaning products and laundry products, so making homemade shampoo seemed like a good next step in a more chemical-free home!
+I had purchased oatmeal shampoos from the store but realized I could probably make my own oatmeal shampoos for a fraction of the cost.
+The store-bought brands also had chemicals in them.
+For months, I have been working on reducing the number of chemicals in my home by making homemade cleaning products and laundry products, so making homemade shampoo seemed like a good next step for a chemical-free home!